LightAndLight/haskell-coreutils/cat/README.md

 From http://www.gnu.org/software/coreutils/manual/html_node/cat-invocation.html

+Note: optparse-applicative does not yet support composite flags, so each flag needs to be passed individually.

+eg. '-vET' must be passed as '-v -E -T'

 #cat

 cat copies each file (‘-’ means standard input), or standard input if none are given, to standard output.
 Synopsis: